Liam-Scott-Russell/git-ctf/README.md

 If you cannot run this command, please [install git on your machine](https://git-scm.com/downloads).

+If you don't want to bother running the installation, consider using an online tool like [repl.it](https://replit.com) to setup a `bash` environment, or clone the repository from GitHub.

 #### GitHub

 Make sure that you have signed up for a [GitHub](https://github.com) account.
 This is required for the CTF (and probably for your degree at some point).

+#### Challenge 9 Setup

+For Challenge 9, you'll need to be a collaborator on the GitHub repo.
+In order to get this, do the following:

+1. Send an email to `devs.ctf@gmail.com` from the email tied to your GitHub, and include your GitHub username in that email.
+2. Accept the invitation email that GitHub sends you.

+You'll also need the ability to link your machine to your GitHub account.
+The easiest way to do this is:

+1. Clone the repository **using HTTPS**: `git clone https://github.com/Liam-Scott-Russell/git-ctf.git`
+2. When pushing code, it will prompt you for your GitHub username and password.

+Note that if you've setup two factor authentication, you'll probably have to clone using SSH and then setup your SSH keys.
+See [here](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) for a step-by step guide for how to do this.

 ### Challenge Website